AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 ---
-description: How to bridge agEUR and ANGLE to different network using the Angle App
+description: How to bridge agEUR and ANGLE to different network with the Angle App
 ---

-# Bridging Angle tokens with the Angle App
+# 🌉 Bridging Angle tokens

 Angle allows to bridge agEUR and ANGLE to many EVM-compatible networks.
 More information can be found in [this](../../../other/cross-chain/README.md) page.